SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 The primary positive impact is the democratization of model auditing.
 By eliminating the computational burden of retraining-based methods, our framework allows researchers with limited compute resources to perform transparency audits on large-scale models.
 This facilitates fair credit assignment for data contributors and supports principled dataset curation, which can lead to more efficient and specialized generative systems.
 Additionally, as demonstrated in our clinical case study, SurrogateSHAP identifies biased data providers with high precision.
 This provides a critical tool for identifying and mitigating systematic disparities in healthcare AI, ensuring that generative technologies are deployed equitably and safely across diverse populations.

 While our method enhances transparency, it carries risks if misused as a sole arbiter for data removal.
-Because attribution scores are metric-specific, optimizing purely for generative quality (e.g., FID) might lead to the systematic pruning of ``outlier'' data representing minority groups or marginalized artistic styles, amplifying representation bias.
+Because attribution scores are metric-specific, optimizing purely for generative quality (e.g., FID) might lead to the systematic pruning of ``outlier'' data representing minority groups or marginalized artistic styles, thereby amplifying representation bias.
+Furthermore, because SurrogateSHAP operates under a one-to-one mapping between contributors and labels, it is most effectively deployed in settings without overlapping prompt spaces.
 We emphasize that this framework should be used as a diagnostic tool within a broader multi-objective governance pipeline, supplemented by qualitative safety audits to ensure that data curation decisions do not suppress diverse or underrepresented content.